 Navajo Nation Human Rights Commission

-The Navajo Nation Human Rights Commission (”Commission”) will be conducting public hearings to assess the mistreatment of Navajo and Native American students attending K through 12th grade in schools on and off the Navajo Nation.
-The mistreatment can be in different forms such as verbal and physical attacks, disparate treatment due to their culture, gender preference, and bullying.
+The Navajo Nation Human Rights Commission ("Commission") in partnership with Department of Diné Education and Diné BiOlta will be conducting several public hearings to assess the mistreatment of Navajo and Native American students attending K through 12th grade in schools on and off the Navajo Nation.
+The mistreatment can be in different forms such as verbal and physical attacks, disparate treatment due to their culture, gender preference and bullying.

-The Commission set the United Nations Declaration on the Rights of Indigenous Peoples (“UNDRIP”) as its threshold in examining Navajo human right issues.
-United Nations Declaration on the Rights of Indigenous Peoples was adopted in 2007 and has been supported by the United States Government since 2010.
-United Nations Declaration on the Rights of Indigenous Peoples is an international human rights instrument that enshrines the rights of indigenous peoples.
+The Commission set the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP") as its threshold in examining Navajo human right issues.
+UNDRIP was adopted in 2007 and has been supported by the United States Government since 2010.
+UNDRIP is an international human rights instrument that enshrines the rights of indigenous peoples.
 These human rights must be respected, protected and, where necessary appropriate, remedied.

-The Commission welcomes all parents, guardians, and students to provide information on the treatment they received from school personnel at the schools they attend.
-The Commission will accept written testimony that is signed and dated by the complaining parties.
+The Commission welcomes all parents, guardians and students to provide information on the treatment they received from school personnel at the schools they attend.
+The Commission will accept written testimony that are signed and dated by the complaining parties.

 For more information contact the Commission at 928-871-7436 or visit the Commission website at www.nnhrc.navajo-nsn.gov.